-- 1.5.1 Council members who are unable to attend Council meetings may delegate their moving, seconding and voting rights to any other ordinary member of the Association in the form of a written proxy. - 1.5.2 The proxy must: - (a) Be for not longer than the duration of the meeting; and - (b) Specify in order the member or members to whom the proxy is made; and - (c) Specify any conditions attached to the proxy; and - (d) Be signed by the Council member; and - (e) State the date and time the proxy was made; and - (f) Not be altered once signed. - 1.5.3 The proxy must be sent to the member convening the particular meeting for which the proxy is made, who must take all reasonable steps to verify the proxy before being delivered to the presiding member. - 1.5.4 If the Council member subsequently attends the meeting, the proxy lapses. - 1.5.5 Voting by proxy at General Meetings or meetings of any Department of the Association is not permitted.
+- 1.5.1 Council members of the SRC or the EDC who are unable to attend a Council meeting may delegate their moving, seconding and voting rights to any other ordinary member of the Association in the form of a written proxy. - 1.5.2 The proxy must: - (a) Be for not longer than the duration of the meeting; and - (b) Specify in order the member or members to whom the proxy is made; and - (c) Specify any conditions attached to the proxy; and - (d) Be signed by the Council member; and - (e) State the date and time the proxy was made; and - (f) Not be altered once signed. - 1.5.3 The proxy must be sent to the member convening the particular meeting for which the proxy is made, who must take all reasonable steps to verify the proxy before being delivered to the presiding member. - 1.5.4 If the Council member subsequently attends the meeting, the proxy lapses. - 1.5.5 Voting by proxy at General Meetings or meetings of any Department or a committee of the Association is not permitted.